Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/css-styling/index.md

 - One method is to construct your CSS styling inside <mark>style</mark> tags within your HTML page.

-- The second method is to add a seperate styling sheet to your website, then referance that style sheet in your HTML page.
+- The second method is to add a seperate styling sheet to your website, then reference that style sheet in your HTML page.

 - We will utilize both methods

-## External Stying Sheet
+## External Styling Sheet

 - In your Solution Explorer, right click on <mark>SuperDopeWebSite</mark>.